CSB-KaracaLab/prot-on_web/README.md

 cd prot-on_web
 ```

-Before the install dependencies, you must change returning result address by editing the all `proton.tools.ibg.edu.tr:8001`sections in the `app.py` with your domain or IP.
+PROT-ON will deploy to your IP address after completing these instructions.
+If you prefer to deploy it on a specific domain, please enter your domain as a string in the `hostname` variable within `app.py` (PROT-ON's default domain is proton.tools.ibg.edu.tr:8001).
 You can also change the e-mail address to which the results are sent.
 For this, Please press `command/ctrl + f`, type `Fill with your e-mail here`, and edit with your e-mail in `app.py` script.
 Also if needed, you must change `MAIL_PORT`.

+### Quick Installation

+You can run quick installation script (`setup_prot-on.sh`) for setting up the PROT-ON web server.
+By running the provided script, you can automate the setup process, including the installation of dependencies and configuration of services.
+Or follow the below instructions step by step:

 #### EvoEF1 and FoldX Installation